Like all councils, we keep two registers:

 The open register is an extract of the electoral register, but it’s not used for elections.

-It can be bought in full or part by any person, company or organisation.
+It can be bought in full or part by any person, company or business.
 For example, it’s used by businesses and charities to confirm name and address details.